celineguler/myblog/_posts/2025-04-19-The-Paradox-of-Being-Human.md

 <br>

 Daraprim basically didn’t have a market large enough for competitors to enter.
 Shrekli bought Daraprim and raised the prices claming large companies should have no issue paying more.
-Fair enough, he actually went to jail for lying to his investors.
+And he actually went to jail for lying to his investors.
 So basically a form of illegal rent-seeking.

 This has been an intriguing concept for me lately.
 Rent-seeking allows people to extract from economy without *contributing* to it.
 This is a legal but an unethical and harmful action.